 Seminar at Competition and Markets Authority (CMA).
 London – February 6, 2020.

-This seminar covers Part III of my book focused on the Antitrust Consent Regulation in data-driven markets and is entitled:
+This seminar covered Part III of my book focused on the Antitrust Consent Regulation in data-driven markets and is entitled:

 Could (or Should) the Antitrust Consent Govern Data-Driven Markets?